AdrianFreemantle/the-trench/docs/PLAN.md

 - Document clearly that this is lab-only, not production-grade

 5.4 Service Bus integration:
-- Ensure Service Bus Private Endpoint and DNS resolution are correct
+- Update Terraform to configure Service Bus namespace network rules so that:
+  - Default action is deny.
+  - Only the Azure Firewall data-plane public IP (and any required admin IPs/VPN ranges) are allowed.
 - Create entities (queues/topics) via Terraform or script
 - Create identity for messaging services and assign RBAC